Bootstrapping Gravity with Crossing Symmetric Dispersion Relations: Bounds for graviton scattering

 \subsection{Spin-4 exchange}

-For $2\rightarrow2$ graviton scattering, we are interested in the possible spectrum of massive higher spin states exchanged at tree level in the MHV amplitude.
-Beyond a heavy scalar and spin-2 state, the next higher spin state would be a heavy spin-4 state.
-This spin-4 state is inspired by the massive spectrum from the string Regge trajectory, where for the MHV the string amplitude is \cite{Bern:2021ppb, Kawai:1985xq}:
+We now apply the integrated-in massive state setup of sec.~\ref{sec:boundsspectral} to the MHV graviton amplitude in $D=4$.
+Motivated by the massive higher-spin spectrum of string theory, we integrate in a massive spin-4 state below the cutoff and bound its three-point coupling to external gravitons.
+After scalar and spin-2 exchanges, this is the first higher-spin state that can appear in the tree-level MHV amplitude.
+This spin-4 state is inspired by the massive spectrum from the string Regge trajectory, where for the MHV process the string amplitude is \cite{Bern:2021ppb, Kawai:1985xq}:

 with closed string tension $\alpha'=4$ and where $y=0,1,2$ corresponds to the superstring, heterotic string and bosonic string respectively.

-As done in sec.~\ref{sec:sugranewstate} for supergravity theory, we can raise the cutoff $M$ above the mass of the next higher spin state.
-In effect, we integrate in a new massive state $m_{J=4}$ corresponding to the exchange of a spin-4 state at tree level.
-The new mass cut-off corresponds to the spin-6 state.
+As in sec.~\ref{sec:sugranewstate}, we raise the cutoff above the mass of the explicitly integrated-in state.
+We denote the mass of the tree-level spin-4 exchange by $m_{J=4}$ and take the cutoff $M$ to correspond to the mass of the next higher-spin state, namely the spin-6 state.
 We can evaluate the contribution from the massive spin-4 state on the low-energy side by explicitly including $s, t,$ and $u$-channel poles at $m_{J=4}$.
 For the MHV amplitude, close to the pole, we have:

-where we used the notation $m_4=m_{J=4}$.
-Equivalently, we can impose the spectral density to have delta functions at $m=m_{J=4}$ and $J=4$ and evaluate the high-energy partial waves using the Wigner-d functions at the chosen mass and spin.
-To compute the bound on the spin-4 coupling to the external gravitons, we allow for possible heavy spin-0 and spin-2 states in the spectrum by including these states as extra positivity conditions in SDPB.
+Equivalently, we can impose delta-functions in the spectral density at mass $m=m_{J=4}$ and spin $J=4$, and evaluate the partial waves using the Wigner-$d$ functions at the chosen mass and spin.

+To compute the bound, we focus on the helicity coupling $(g_{GG4}^{+-})^2$ of the spin-4 state to the external gravitons.
+We allow for possible light spin-0 and spin-2 states in the spectrum by including these states as extra positivity conditions in SDPB.
 These states are allowed to have masses $0<m^2<M^2$.
-Our spectral assumption are depicted here:
+Our assumptions for the spectrum below the cutoff are depicted here:

-where the blue dot represents the integrated in spin-4 state and the black dots represent the heavy spin-0 and spin-2 states.
+where the blue dot represents the integrated-in spin-4 state and the black dots represent the light spin-0 and spin-2 states.
 The shaded area represents all states in the heavy averages included in the positivity conditions.